allenlcp/Udemy_Design_Patterns/Notes.md

 > tires on a car - the tires can be taken off of the car and installed on a different one

 * aggregation and composition are almost completely identical except that composition is used when the life of the child is completely controlled by the parent
-> the disticntion loses much of its importance in languages that have garbage collection  - you do not have to concern yourself with the life of the object
+> the distinction loses much of its importance in languages that have garbage collection  - you do not have to concern yourself with the life of the object

 * favoring obj composition over class inheritance helps you keep each class encapsulated and focused on one task
-* your calsses and class hierarchies will remain smaill and will be less likely to grow into unmanageable monsters
+* your classes and class hierarchies will remain small and will be less likely to grow into unmanageable monsters

 * inheritance breaks encapsulation because sub classes are dependent upon the base class behavior
-> inheritance is tightly coupled wiehreas composition is loosely coupled
+> inheritance is tightly coupled whereas composition is loosely coupled
 > when behavior of super class changes, functionality in sub class may get broken, without any change on its part

 * java does not support multiple inheritance